Selangor F.C. Under-23

-Selangor Football Club II (Malay: Kelab Bola Sepak Selangor II), commonly referred to as Selangor II, is a professional Malaysian football reserve team of Selangor, based in Shah Alam, Selangor.
-The club was known as PKNS F.C., before merging with the Football Association of Selangor, then converted into Selangor II.
-The club is currently playing in the Malaysia A1 Semi-Pro League and plays its home games at Petaling Jaya Stadium.
+Selangor Football Club II (Malay: Kelab Bola Sepak Selangor II), commonly known as Selangor II, also known as Selangor F.C.
+Under-23, is a reserve team of Malaysian professional football club Selangor, based in Shah Alam, Selangor.
+The club was formerly known as PKNS F.C., before its integration into Football Association of Selangor, then converted into Selangor II.
+The club is currently playing in the Malaysia A1 Semi-Pro League and plays its home matches at Petaling Jaya Stadium.

 History

 1967–2003: Beginnings

 The Selangor State Development Corporation (Perbadanan Kemajuan Negeri Selangor) (PKNS) established its Sports and Recreation Club in 1967.
-In the 1970s and 1980s, its football team was recognized as one of the forces in the state of Selangor that competed in the Selangor League at state-level.
+In the 1970s and 1980s, its football team was one of the teams in the state of Selangor that competed in the Selangor League at state level.
 It competed in the Malaysia FAM Cup (Football Association of Malaysia) at the national level, with players such as Mokhtar Dahari, R. Arumugam, K. Rajagopal, Reduan Abdullah and Santokh Singh.
-In 1978, PKNS' Sport and Recreational Club was the runner-up at the Malaysia FAM Cup.
+In 1978, PKNS's Sports and Recreational Club was the runner-up at the Malaysia FAM Cup.
 In 1979, PKNS F.C. won the Malaysia FAM Cup.

 2004–2015: As PKNS Football Club

 After winning the Malaysia FAM Cup in 2003, the club was formed as a professional entity known as PKNS Football Club (PKNS FC) to compete in the newly formed Malaysia Premier League which was organized by the FAM.
-They achieved promotion to the league in 2004 as champions of the Malaysia FAM Cup the previous year, staying in the division for the rest of the 2000s.
+They were promoted to the league in 2004 as champions of the Malaysia FAM Cup the previous year, staying in the division for the rest of the 2000s.
 In 2012, PKNS extended its wings to the Malaysia Super League after winning the Malaysia Premier League in the 2011 season.
 The club played in the country's top division league for two seasons before being relegated to the Malaysia Premier League in the 2014 season.
 The club achieved promotion back to the Malaysia Super League after finishing second in 2016.

 2016–2020: Privatization of PKNS Football Club

 As part of the privatization effort by the Malaysian Football League, the club was incorporated as a private company under the name of PKNS Sports Sdn Bhd.
-In 2016, PKNS left its affiliation with the Football Association of Selangor, in order to comply with the licensing requirements.
+In 2016, PKNS left its affiliation with the Football Association of Selangor in order to comply with the licensing requirements.
 The club chose to affiliate itself with the Selangor Malays Football Association when the FAS decided to halt PKNS's participation in the 2017 Malaysia Super League.
 The club obtained the FAM CLR license to play in the 2018 Malaysia Super League.